-The following commitments for the future were developed from analysis of extensive data scans of the college and the external environment, interviews of more than 50 administrators, faculty, student services employees and classified staff, review of college and district planning documents, commentary from industry experts, the State Strategic Plan for California Community Colleges, and the College's most recent Accreditation documents.
-Consultation with the College Council was an on-going feature in the EMP development process.
+The following commitments for the future were developed from analysis of extensive data scans of the College and the external environment; interviews of more than 50 administrators, faculty, student services employees and classified staff; review of College and District planning documents; commentary from industry experts; the State Strategic Plan for California Community Colleges; and the College's most recent Accreditation documents.
+Consultation with College Council was an ongoing feature in the EMP development process.

-As appropriate to an Education Master Plan, the Strategic Directions are intended to be long-term priorities and areas of focus, subject to modifications as conditions and capacity change.
-Strategic Directions have been brought into alignment with the State System Plan and the District Plan as well as other College level plans.

-In addition to the College's Strategic Directions, Goals and Supporting Actions (identified in Strategic Directions & Goals), SBVC considers the following commitments to shape the future of the College and serve the East Valley community:
+As appropriate to an Educational Master Plan, the Strategic Directions are intended to be long-term priorities and areas of focus, subject to modifications as conditions and capacity change.
+Strategic Directions have been brought into alignment with the State System Plan and the District Plan, as well as other College level plans.
+In addition to the College's Strategic Directions, Goals, and Supporting Actions (identified in Strategic Directions & Goals), SBVC considers the following commitments to shape the future of the College and serve the East Valley community: